Documents Help and User Guide

 Clear Company and Roles cache: if a user’s company access or role permission (as set in Sage System Admin) has not changed the user’s Sage interface, clear the cache here to pull through the new permissions.

 Reset Tips: this will reset any tips shown so users will see any new tips for new features and hot fix enhancements along with any previously selected to not show.

-Advanced Settings: please do not select any of these options – these are to be used only by a Business Partner working with Sicon during the implementation of the DMS module.
+Advanced Settings: please do not select any of these options – these are to be used only by a Business Partner working with Sicon during the implementation of the Documents module.

 4.4.
 Indexing Information